homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

 And there you have it after running `ESXI_PASSWORD='pa$$w0rd' packer build puppet.json` , packer will build your puppetserver and leave it running.
 You can then make a template or use this as a bare bones provisioning system.

 In future articles I'll show you how to take this Puppet server and have it build a Razor server to provision the rest of your infrastructure.

+You can use `/etc/hosts` configurations for the initial setup of nodes however, my suggested next guide is [Managing DNS with Puppet](http://www.homeops.tech/2020/06/06/DNS-With-Puppet/).